Emeto/soundcloud-liked-dl/README.md

 * **app_version** - Integer.
 Most likely the API version.
 Default is already in the script

 ## Notes
-ONLY FOR PERSONAL AND EDUCATIONAL USE ONLY.
+FOR PERSONAL AND EDUCATIONAL USE ONLY.
 THIS DOES NOT DOWNLOAD FULL VERSIONS OF TRACKS BEHIND THE SOUNDCLOUD GO PAYWALL.